kellim/link-collector/README.md

+I'm archiving this project because logging in no longer works.
+It used to have both Google and Facebook login, but Facebook login broke a long time ago and I removed it.
+Now  Google login is broken as well.
+I know I could fix the login, but I don't plan on maintaining this project long term since it was originally created as an assignment for Udacity's Full Stack Nanodegree and it was mainly for learning purposes.
+I'm also removing the link to the live site from the Demo section as I don't plan on leaving it up.

 # Link Collector

 Link Collector is a multi-user bookmarking web app built with Flask, a Python Microframework where users can login with their Google account.
 Admin users can create categories and collections, and non-admin users can add links and update or delete their own links.
 Admins can edit or delete any links.